Believe It or Not, Joe's Walking on Air: Cultural references

 The episode makes several references to pop culture referencing films, music and media.
 Peter remembers a movie he watched with actor Jack Black in it, a (fictional) film called The Unconventional Butler.
-When rock climbing Cleveland is saved from a fall by Spider-Man.
+When rock climbing, Cleveland is saved from a fall by Spider-Man.
 Joe makes Cleveland, Quagmire and Peter sing and dance "Good Morning" from the film Singin' in the Rain.
 The title is based on the theme song to The Greatest American Hero titled "Theme from The Greatest American Hero (Believe It or Not)" sung by Joey Scarbury.

 The episode makes references to Family Guy itself.
-When Bonnie, Lois and Cleveland's new girlfriend come to dance at The Drunken Clam, they state that they would like to make the bar their place to hang out, after Peter grabs Joe's gun and kills himself.
+When Bonnie, Lois and Cleveland's new girlfriend come to dance at The Drunken Clam, they state that they would like to make the bar their place to hang out and afterwards Peter grabs Joe's gun and kills himself.
 It turns out that this was only Peter's imagination as he snaps out of it when Joe starts talking to him; Peter answers that he was having a Scrubs fantasy moment.
 Quagmire responds to Peter's moment by stating that Scrubs is the best show people are not watching.
 Cleveland replies that he hates shows that leave the story for a gag or joke, referring to the numerous cutaways Scrubs and Family Guy contain.
-While in the hospital Peter realizes that Mr. Pewterschmidt and Dr. Hartman have a similar voice, then Mr. Pewterschmidt comes into the room and they both start talking about how their voices sound alike; this is a reference to the show's creator Seth MacFarlane as he voices both characters.
+While in the hospital, Peter realizes that Mr. Pewterschmidt and Dr. Hartman have a similar voice, then Mr. Pewterschmidt comes into the room and they both start talking about how their voices sound alike; this is a reference to the show's creator Seth MacFarlane as he voices both characters.

 The episode also makes references to history.
-In the following cutaway Adolf Hitler is shown juggling three fish while riding a unicycle.
+In the following cutaway, Adolf Hitler is shown juggling three fish while riding a unicycle.
 After a while the same cutaway reappears, but this time Peter shows up and knocks Hitler off the unicycle and punches him in the face and breaks the fourth wall by saying "See.
 We had a plan for that all along".
 It also makes references to Christianity.
 When Lois suggests that Peter finds a new friend, she tells him to find a kindred spirit like Judas found in Pontius Pilate.